Helsingør–Helsingborg ferry route: Competition begins

-Just three years after LB established their line, in 1958, did Sundbusserne, small ships or "Sound Buses" (which couldn't carry cars, lorries or trains), began to operate on the route.
-Sundbusserne made the route "all-Scandinavian" as they sailed under Norwegian flag, LB under Swedish ones and DSB under Danish ones.
+LB challenged' M/S Betula was 26 years old when she became the first challenger on the route in 1955.

-From around 1960 a kind of "golden era" began at the route.
-Both shipping lines ordered more and larger ferries.
+From around 1960 both shipping lines ordered more and larger ferries.
 LB put M/S Primula in operation this year.
 By 1973 LB had replaced their first two ferries with four new ones M/S Carola 1964, M/S Betula (the second) 1968, rebuilt in 1985, M/S Regula 1971, rebuilt 1985 and M/S Ursula 1973, rebuilt 1985.
 Betula (II), Regula and Ursula were sisterships, while Carola externally was a sistership to M/S Dana Scarlett, a ferry that mostly operated on the route between Landskrona and Copenhagen, 25–40 km further south.

-Also DSB ordered new ferries, larger, more pleasant for passengers and which could take lorries and train simultaneously.
-However they kept M/F Helsingør and M/F Hälsingborg as well.
+DSB also ordered larger ferries, larger which could take lorries and a train simultaneously.
+They kept M/F Helsingør and M/F Hälsingborg.
 The four sister ships M/F Najaden, M/F Kronborg, M/F Kärnan and M/F Holger Danske.

 By the middle of the 1970s LB departed every 20th minute from each port, with their four ferries, DSB every 15th minute with their six ferries, and so did the Sundbusserne.
-On top of that an older ship called Marina sailed every hour from Helsingborg to Snekkersten just a few kilometers south of Helsingør's port.
-In all 12 departures from Helsingborg every hour during day time and early evenings.
+An older ship called Marina sailed every hour from Helsingborg to Snekkersten just a few kilometers south of Helsingør's port.

 LB operated also two other ferry routes, SL ferries operated at the central part of Øresund, between Landskrona and the northern Copenhargen port, Tuborg (owned by the Tuborg brewery) as well as a route from Helsingborg through Copenhagen Tuborg and Travemünde, Schleswig-Holstein, Federal Republic of Germany (The latter line was only used from either Helsingborg or Copenhagen, Tuborg to Western Germany, not between Helsingborg and Copenhagen).
 The three sister shipping lines were labeled as the LB/SL/TL ferries, where SL meant "Skandinavisk Linjetrafik" (Scandinavian Line Traffic) and TL meant "Trave Line".